 When Amanda Robinson started her Master of Library and Information Studies degree over a decade ago, she pictured dusty books not data.
-To her surprise, the field was rapidly expanding to encompass the wider world’s growing digital directions, from a massive increase in channels for information to tracking customer experience in the digital realm—and the heaps of information that came with them.
+To her surprise, the field was rapidly expanding to encompass the wider world’s growing digital directions, from a massive increase in channels for information to tracking customer experience in the digital realm with customer data analysis—and the heaps of information that came with them.

 Q: Why focus your career in information sciences on text analytics?